What we do

 1. Project planning

-bioconstruct has a technical-design department with an excellent team of experts in construction, process engineering, heating technology, gas technology, electrotechnology and more.
-To ensure an optimal preparation for the subsequent construction any key component of your biogas plant is planned and designed individually by our planners and engineers.
-3D models are created for the pipework and -brackets to ensure a good space utilisation and production.
-If necessary, we can act as a project designer and provide you with detailed engineering so that you can build your plant with any third party.
+bioconstruct has a design and engineering department with an excellent team of experts in construction, process engineering, heating technology, gas technology, electrotechnology and more.
+To ensure the optimal preparation for the subsequent construction, any key component of your biogas plant is planned and designed individually by our planners and engineers beforehand.
+3D models can be created for the pipework and -brackets to ensure a good space utilisation and production.
+If requested, we can act as a project designer and provide you with detailed engineering so that you can build your plant with any third party.

 2. Permit planning

 We’re alongside yourself as a partner for the preliminary planning of your project and put together the permit applications needed for your plant.
 We accompany your project from the filing of the applications until the final approval.
 In addition, we create the operational documentation that you’ll need, for example explosion safety documents, incident response plans, alarm plans and plant documentation.
 We’ve gathered more than 20 years’ experience in these fields, which means that we can give your project the ideal support with the necessary planning skills.

 3. Permit check

 There have been quite a few court cases in Germany that show what can happen if a plant is operated outside its permit.
 Non-compliant operations of a plant may be deemed an offence and attract a fine, which in turn can result in having to repay all illegally earned revenue (not just profit!).
 With our permit check service, we study your permit documents and check these against your on-site documentation or your on-site plant operations.
 If we detect shortcomings, we compile a catalogue of measures for remedying those and, if necessary, we recommend additional services or name relevant experts that may be needed.
 As a result, you’ll be optimally prepared for inspections and audits by government offices or authorities.

 Software and hardware